PoojaIndiwari/Student_Depression_detector_MindCheck/README.md

 - Sleep duration
 - Dietary habits
 - CGPA / GPA
 - Daily work / study hours
+- Suicidal thoughts
 - Demographic information

 ---

 ## ⚠️ Disclaimer

-This application is intended for **screening and educational purposes only** and does not replace professional medical diagnosis or treatment.
+This application is created for **screening and educational purposes only** and does not replace professional medical diagnosis or treatment.
-Users experiencing severe distress or suicidal thoughts are strongly encouraged to seek immediate professional help.

 ---

 ## 🌱 Project Goal

-To promote early detection, mental health awareness, and the responsible use of AI in educational environments.
+To promote early detection, mental health awareness, and the responsible use of AI in educational and health environments.